-- 1. Move ON/STOP switch to the ON position. - position.
-Pull the choke/fast idle lever out to the full extent, then push the lever back in completely (to the OFF CHOKE position). - 3.
-Slowly press primer bulb 6 times. - 4.
-Pull the starter rope quickly with your right hand until the engine starts. - 5.
-Squeeze and release throttle trigger, allowing engine to idle.
+- Move ON/STOP switch to the ON position. - Pull the choke/fast idle lever out to the full extent; then, push the lever back in completely (to the OFF

+- CHOKE position).
+This will set the fast idle lock to the start position. - Pull the starter rope quickly with your right hand until the engine starts. - Squeeze and release the throttle trigger to allow engine to return to idle speed.